 Ready for some alarming statistics?

-If your loved one’s medication regimen is incredibly complex or if memory issues are a concern, look into a service to help with managing medications.
-MedMinder sends caregivers alerts when a dosage is missed.
-Computerized medication dispensers can be programmed to dispense specific medications at the push of a button at preset times and also alert family if a medication isn’t taken on schedule.
+Is your loved one’s medication regimen incredibly complex or are memory issues a concern?
+Look into a service to help with managing medications.
+MedMinder sends caregivers alerts if your loved one skips a dose.
+Programmable medication dispensers release medications at set times.
+They can also alert family if a medication isn’t taken on schedule.